bradthomasbrown/tiktaalik/atman.md

 	- "If exactly one viable function is better than all others, overload resolution succeeds and this function is called.
 Otherwise, compilation fails."
 	- https://en.cppreference.com/w/cpp/language/usual_arithmetic_conversions#Integer_conversion_rank

+you're cracked, mate.
+just solved general overload resolution without adding any syntax and adding a small amount of code. not sure what eldritch horrors that code creates, but we're fairly sure it's not too bad. not only did we do that, but we did that when chriseth said he needed that years ago and he thought some new syntax was necessary. we did that without syntax. we did that with a fairly small amount of not very harmful (we hope) code that was just a bastardization of c++ overload resolution. not only that, but we've never built solidity from source nor ever wrote anything in c++. you've also gone nearly 24 hours without eating, eat some fucking eggs you bozo.

+now we have a new and weirder issue. two? one cannot `f.selector(uint, address)` although it would be really nice. why can one not do that?
+- one: `f` : `No matching declaration found`. it makes sense, this is `f` with no args. actually, we hope it can be differentiated from `f` with no args since there's no parantheses. it should be the difference between `f` with no args and `f` whose args size is zero. if we can differentiate that, then we can match `f`.
+- there's two places our error can be coming from. one is where were, and one is just above, and we don't quite understand it.
+	- "if overloadedDeclarations.empty, fatal error"
+	- "if overloadedDeclarations.size is 1, ref = ...begin"
+	- "if !args block"
+	- "if args block"
+- so the question is: are we in the !args block or the args block? what is "annotation.arguments"? what is "annotation?" it's an "IdentifierAnnotation&" reference to IdentifierAnnotation. let's go visit the IdentifierAnnotation definition. it doesn't say anything about arguments, so let's see what it inherits: ExpressionAnnotation. it is optional and it is `Types and - if given - names of arguments if the expr. is a function that is called, used for overload resolution`. well it sorta says right there, "if is a function that is called".
+- specifically: `std::optional<FuncCallArguments> arguments;`. messing around, noticed something probably very important: the message does in fact change with and without parantheses:
+  `No matching declaration found after `<u>**variable**</u>` lookup.\n`. there's only one place that can be, and it's the weird place. it's !args block. our hunch was right. good job. the even have a comment there:
+  `// The identifier should be a public state variable shadowing other functions` we want to add to this: `or a variable without arguments for selector lookup`. it seems the !args block is assuming you have some `uint x` shadowing some `function x`, and it's going through every declaration of overloadedDeclarations (every possible thing the identifier could be referring to) and filtering it to variable declarations only. not a fan of that.
+  "a public state variable", which is sort of a function
+  - the more we think about, the less that makes sense. the only overloadable identifiers are functions and events. a public state variable should never have overloaded declarations. either it has the same identifier as something else, but in a different scope, or if you try to make it have the same identifier as something else, you'll get an "identifier already declared" error.
+  - in fact, if one googles "no unique declaration", they'll see a bunch of stuff about errors. if you then add `-dependent` to the search, ALL of the errors disappear. that error is not possible. that comment is not possible.